chrisheimbuch/laptops-specs-eda/README.md

 # Laptops Specs by Rating and Price - Exploratory and Inferential Data Analysis

 Phase 2 Project during my time at Flatiron School.
-This is an exploratory data analysis (EDA) and inferential analysis using Python, analyzing a data set laptops from different brands and their respective specs, price, and ratings.
+This is an exploratory data analysis (EDA) and inferential analysis using Python, analyzing a data set of laptops from different brands and their respective specs, price, and ratings.

 - **[Documents](./documents):** includes PDF documents of the inferential EDA and slides used in class presentation.